7 Essential Tips for Effective After Care for Wisdom Teeth Removal

 To ensure proper healing:

-1. How long does recovery take after wisdom teeth removal?
+1. How long does recovery take After Care for Wisdom Teeth Removal?

 Recovery typically spans 7 to 10 days, with the first few days being the most uncomfortable.
 Adhering to after care instructions can expedite healing.